revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% figure jc_tree %}
 <img src="figures/primates_cytb_JC_tree.png" width="800" />
 {% figcaption %}
 Maximum a posteriori estimate of the primate phylogeny under a Jukes-Cantor substitution model.
-The numbers at the nodes show the posterior probabilities for the clades.We have rooted the tree at the outgroup *Galeopterus_variegatus*
+The numbers at the nodes show the posterior probabilities for the clades.
+We have rooted the tree at the outgroup *Galeopterus_variegatus*
 {% endfigcaption %}
 {% endfigure %}